daijro/camoufox/README.md

 > [!NOTE]
 > All of the latest documentation is avaliable at [camoufox.com](https://camoufox.com).

-Camoufox is the most effective (and future-proof) open source solution for avoiding bot detection and intelligent fingerprint rotation.
-It's designed to run in the smallest memory footprint possible for datacenters.
+Camoufox is the most modern, effective & future-proof open source solution for avoiding bot detection and intelligent fingerprint rotation.
+It outperforms most commercial anti-bot browsers.

 ---